wkye/personal-website/content/about/_index.md

 Other than data, I got really into running during the pandemic.
 I ran my first half-marathon in 2022 and am constantly looking for new running routes where I don't have to battle bikers.
 I am also just generally a curious person and love learning!
 I'm learning Korean right now (if anyone wants to practice with me let me know!) and learned how to build this very website from scratch!

-Whether you're interested in data or just wanna connect follow me on [LinkedIn](https://www.linkedin.com/in/william-kye-33251a114/) or shoot me an email: williamkye93[at]gmail[dot]com.
+Whether you're interested in data or just wanna connect follow me on [LinkedIn](https://www.linkedin.com/in/william-kye-33251a114/) or shoot me an email @ williamkye93[at]gmail[dot]com.